-California & the Pacific Northwest
+California & the Pacific Northwest Heirloom apples

 The Gravenstein is thought to have arrived in western North America with Russian fur traders, and it is well-suited to coastal locations.

-Great Lakes & Mid-West
+Where to find Heirloom fruit in the Great Lakes & Mid-West

 Brier (Sweet) Crab was originally propagated after the Civil War in Baraboo, Wisconsin.
 It is pale yellow with red streaks, very sweet, and good for desserts or for making applesauce.